Economic Impact Payments FAQ

 In addition to expanded unemployment coverage and small business assistance, the CARES Act federal relief bill will send Economic Impact Payments (stimulus checks) to individuals.

 You won't need to sign-up to receive your payment, and you can visit the IRS website for any questions that are not answered below.
 We will closely monitor the IRS website as well and post updates here as they are available.

 According to the IRS, direct deposits have begun and checks began mailing April 20.
 Payments will be made in waves.

 The economic impact payment will be deposited directly into the same banking account reflected on the most recently filed tax return – 2019 or 2018.

-If you did not use direct deposit for your 2018 or 2019 tax return, the U.S. Treasury Department plans to launch "Get My Payment," a web-based portal available by April 17, 2020.
+If you did not use direct deposit for your 2018 or 2019 tax return, visit the U.S. Treasury Department "Get My Payment" portal.
 If your payment has not yet been scheduled for delivery, you will be able to provide your banking information via the website to expedite your payment.
 You'll need to know your First Commonwealth Bank account number where you'd like to receive your money and our routing number, which is 043306826.
-Otherwise, you will receive a check in the mail.
+Otherwise, you will receive a check or debit card in the mail.

 If you receive Social Security and don't file a tax return, you will receive your payment via direct deposit into the same account that you receive your Social Security.